ianmiell/katacoda-scenarios/challenges/challenge-week-one-1/1_task.md

 Write a script called `file_reporter.sh` that

-- lists all the files under your home folder
+- lists all the files under your home folder, and
-- and the number of lines each file
+- the number of lines each file

 The output should look like this:

 ```
 file1 is in the folder /root, and has 2 lines
-file2 is in the folder /root/XXX, and has 3 lines
+file2 is in the folder /root/, and has 3 lines
+...
 ```